Wildlander-mod/wildlander-mod.github.io/_01Support/CTDs.md

 The crash logs for this that we have seen are all in different locations, with different NPC's.
 Its not reproducible on demand.

 Fix: reload and continue playing from last save.
 ---

+### FLP Horse Random crash - (SkyrimSE.exe+6441D0)

+Caused by you enabling "Follower horses" in the FLP MCM.
+This is known to cause crashes either during mounting or dismounting.
+It is why it is disabled by default.

+Fix: Turn it off.

+---
 ### Istar Cairn-Breaker crash (SkyrimSE.exe+21FFE3)